Trait sp_std::convert::From 1.0.0[−][src]

 use std::net::Ipv6Addr; let addr = Ipv6Addr::from([ 25u8, 24u8, 23u8, 22u8, 21u8, 20u8, 19u8, 18u8, 17u8, 16u8, 15u8, 14u8, 13u8, 12u8, 11u8, 10u8, ]); assert_eq!( Ipv6Addr::new( 0x1918, 0x1716, 0x1514, 0x1312, 0x1110, 0x0f0e, 0x0d0c, 0x0b0a ), addr );

-Converts a SocketAddrV4
+Converts a SocketAddrV4 into a SocketAddr::V4.

-Converts a File
+Converts a File into a Stdio

 Examples

-will be converted to Stdio
+File will be converted to Stdio using Stdio::from under the hood.

 use std::fs::File; use std::process::Command; // With the `foo.txt` file containing `Hello, world!" let file = File::open("foo.txt").unwrap(); let reverse = Command::new("rev") .stdin(file) // Implicit File conversion into a Stdio .output() .expect("failed reverse command"); assert_eq!(reverse.stdout, b"!dlrow ,olleH");

-Converts a ChildStdin
+Converts a ChildStdin into a Stdio

 Examples

-will be converted to Stdio
+ChildStdin will be converted to Stdio using Stdio::from under the hood.

 use std::process::{Command, Stdio}; let reverse = Command::new("rev") .stdin(Stdio::piped()) .spawn() .expect("failed reverse command"); let _echo = Command::new("echo") .arg("Hello, world!") .stdout(reverse.stdin.unwrap()) // Converted into a Stdio here .output() .expect("failed echo command"); // "!dlrow ,olleH" echoed to console